matthewsewell/engineering-manager-notes/README.md

 I have really bad imposter syndrome.
 I know this and I’m working on it.
 This can make me a little defensive or self-critical sometimes but I get over it quickly.
 I pace a lot, too.
 It helps me think.
 I am also still very technical and have an obsessive need to code.

+I also am really bad at calendars.
+If I set a meeting with you but forget to invite you to it, don't take it personally.
+It just means I was sitting alone in an empty video chat for a while before I caught on.

 ## What I expect from you